yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

  * If you don't need a preamble, you just omit that part and also the  `{KC_F21}`.
 In this case, `{KC_F22}` and `{KC_F24}` will repeat from the beginning of the macro.
  * If you don't need a postamble, just omit that part.
+ * If you don't want a repeat section, just don't use any of the special keycodes at all.
- * Only one preamble, one repeat section, and one postamble is allowed.
-The code will catch most incorrect usages of the special codes, and then enter an error state.
+ * A maximum of one preamble, one repeat section, and one postamble is allowed.
+The code will catch most incorrect usages of the special keycodes, and then enter an error state.
 If you have the animation activated, an error is displayed as a rapidly blinking key.
  * When a macro is in the error state, you can use VIA to correct the macro content, and then you can retrigger the macro to try again.